20 Feb 2018 Do You Have a Brand to Trademark?

 Trademarks can achieve final registration only after there has been “trademark use” of the mark.
 Trademark use requires that the mark be displayed as branding the product or service being offered, in a manner so that a customer can promptly purchase the product or service.
 This illustrates the difference between use of a name as a company trade name in dealing with prospective investors and employees, and use of the name as a trademark: names become trademarks only when the word or symbol is used to identify and offer the product or service for immediate purchase.

-Early stage companies almost always take the approach whereby their trades names becomes their trademarks that brand their products and services.
+Early stage companies almost always take the approach whereby their trade name becomes a trademark that brands their products and services.
 That way, any publicity for the company helps to create brand recognition for its products/services, which again supports sales compared to a situation where the company’s name and its brand are distinctly different.

 As a company develops a variety of products and services there are branding issues about whether to include the company name in each product or service brand, or whether to differentiate each offering by using dissimilar brands.
 A company’s CMO and often its Board will decide whether it should segment the market between a higher price/quality offering and a lower price/quality offering in the same category, and whether the branding should be differentiated.
 These are strategic and marketing choices that are deeper than mere legal considerations.